You are here:

 Free governor induction from The Key

 Governor Induction is a free e-learning module produced by The Key in partnership with Lloyds Banking Group and Governors for Schools.
-It is designed to help new governors and trustees in maintained schools, academies and multi-academy trusts to understand their role.
-It can also be used as a refresher for existing governors and trustees.
+Designed to help new governors and trustees in maintained schools, academies and multi-academy trusts to understand their role, existing governors and trustees can also use it as a refresher.

 The module includes information, activities, videos and practical resources.
 It provides an overview of: